 '''

-gunzip artemis act.dmg.gz
+gunzip artemis-macosx-release-18.0.0.dmg.gz

 '''

-Alternatively on OS X an easier solution is provided by StuffIt Expander.
+Alternatively, try the StuffIt Expander app.
 Double-click on any file ending in ".gz" and StuffIt Expander will be launched to uncompress that file.

-The uncompressed disk image file "artemis\act.dmg" can be mounted by double clicking on it.
-The mounted image, "artemis\act", can then be opened and the software contents displayed by double clicking on it.
-Open an read the "Readme.txt" file.
+The uncompressed disk image file artemis-macosx-release-{version}.dmg can be mounted by double clicking on it.
+The mounted image, "Artemis_Tools", can then be opened and the software contents displayed by clicking on it.